 While your primary means of generating revenue for your business is through memberships, it’s a good strategy to develop other revenue streams for your business.
 Not only does this bring in a new cash flow, but it also enhances the value of what you offer your current members.
 The more value you deliver, the better able you are to price your memberships in a way that will make the business more profitable.

 The digital side of your business may not play as prominent a role when your business opens back up, but it still can play an important role.
 The advantage of live or on-demand classes is that you can reach people far beyond your local area.
 Many fitness operators have connected with a new base of members during lockdown who may stay with the online service in the future.
-For example, check out how Irish-based Glofox customers The Squad reached people in places like the US and Abu Dhabi with their online offering.
+For example, check out how Australia-based Glofox customers Uber Shape reached people in places like the US and Abu Dhabi with their online offering.

 What makes a digital fitness platform successful?